lukaszlew/libego/README.markdown

 Construct library and examples with your favorite compiler:

-    export CXX=g++-4.2  # set your favorite compiler, optional ./cmakeall          # do all the work
+    ./cmakeall          # do all the work

-Light playout benchmark:

-    echo "benchmark" | ./bin/engine
-    echo "benchmark 1000000" | ./bin/engine

-Run exemplary GTP engine:
+Run GTP engine:

-    ./bin/engine
-    ./bin/engine config.gtp -

-To work with distributed_twogtp read:

-    ./scripts/*.sql
-    ./scripts/*.d2g

-and play with:

-    ./bin/distributed_twogtp

-The second command will first execute GTP commands from config.gtp.
-And then take commands from stdin.
+    ./bin/libego.sh     # Same as ./bin/engine but loads pattern gammas from a file.
+    ./bin/libego.sh gui # Experimental gui for making experiments :)

-You can connect engine to GoGui usigng both of above commands.
+You can connect engine to GoGui using first command.

 Thanks
 ------